Skulltrail192/One-Core-API-Binaries/README.md

 - App Compat: Application compatbility settings, backported from later versions of Windows.

 **One-Core-API allows you to run:**
-- Web Storm 2018
+- Web Storm 2018;
-- Intelliji 2018 (Other versions may work too)
+- Intelliji 2018 (Other versions may work too);
-- Filezilla (latest)
+- Filezilla (latest);
-- Visual Studio Code 1.18+
+- Visual Studio Code 1.18;
-- Chrome up to version 102!
+- Chrome up to version 102!;
-- Opera up to version 39
+- Opera up to version 39;
-- Firefox up to version 54
+- Firefox up to version 54;
-- JDK 1.8
+- JDK 1.8;
-- Maxthon 6
+- Maxthon 6;
-- Epic Browser 94
+- Epic Browser 94;
-- Python 3.6
+- Python 3.6;
-- .Net Framework up to 4.8
+- .Net Framework up to 4.8;
-- Geekbench 4.2
+- Geekbench 4.2;
-- Performance Test
+- Performance Test;
-- Adobe Reader DC (2017)
+- Adobe Reader DC (2017);
-- Windows 7 games
+- Windows 7 games;
-- Vista native Applications
+- Vista native Applications;
 - Spotify after Windows XP/Vista end of support, version 1.0.60;
-- Yandex browser (latest)
+- Yandex browser (latest);
 - Zoom;
 - Several other applications;
 - Directx 9EX, 10 and 11 games:
-  - Need for Speed Most Wanted 2012
+  - Need for Speed Most Wanted 2012;
-  - Need for Speed The Run
+  - Need for Speed The Run;
-  - Street Figther V
+  - Street Figther V;
-  - Injustice: Gods among us
+  - Injustice: Gods among us;
-  - Assassign Creed Black Flgs
+  - Assassign Creed Black Flgs;
-  - Crysis 1,2, and 3 (directx 10-11 mode)
+  - Crysis 1,2, and 3 (directx 10-11 mode);

 **Known Limitations:**
 - The unique language on binaries for now is English.
 You can install on Windows with another language, however, several dialogs and strings will be displayed in engilsh;